pimotte/nomic/README.md

 A PR should remain open for at least 24 hours, regardless of what other rules specify, before it can be merged, unless unanimity in votes is achieved before this time.

+This rule only applies to PRs that need to be voted on.

 **318** *Thumbs Up!*